Comprehensible Input

 Language Tasks

 Below are blogs I frequently visit.
-Don’t recreate the wheel for every activity.
-A new skill that you will need to work on is how to manage your own energy flow and decision fatigue.
-I often hear teachers lamenting that they cannot do CI or TPRS because it takes too much energy.
-Although the energy flow is different, I find that careful thought toward routines with a sprinkling of new activities aides the management of energy effectively.
+Management of your own energy flow is an essential skill for this work.
+Teachers, often, lament that they cannot do CI or TPRS because it takes too much energy.
+The energy flow IS different.
+I find that careful thought toward routines with a sprinkling of new activities aides the management of energy effectively.
 Use these resources as these teachers share a lot of great stuff!

 Magistra Arnold – Resources all in one place!
 I’m so thankful for the organization and availability of so many CI resources.